ddalki1205/website_cselective/README.md

 # Registration System (Website)
   - This project was made for university requirements.
-I used PHP, HTML5, CSS, JS, and MySQL.
+It is a Registration System inspired by Minecraft's official website, made using PHP, HTML5, CSS, JS, and MySQL.

 > [!WARNING]
 > I made this project without prior knowledge to full stack web development.